Return to Planning and Development Homepage

 Q. When do I need a sign permit?

-A. All signs have minimum requirements like height, size and location.
-However, not all signs require permits, for example temporary signs and alike.
-That said, most business signs and billboards do require permits and almost as often building permits if they are large enough and require mounting or electrical connections.
+A. All signs have minimum requirements like height, size, sign face area and location.
+However, not all signs require permits, such as government and temporary signs.
+That said, most business signs and billboards do require permits and almost as often building permits if they are large enough and require construction, mounting or electrical connections.

 Q. What is the rule regarding having only two residences on one piece of property?